vapoursynth/vapoursynth/doc/pythonreference.rst

       The optional `core`-parameter defines on which core the new format should be registered.
 This is usually not needed and defaults to the core of the current environment.

+.. py:class:: AudioNode

+   Represents a video clip.
+The class itself supports indexing and slicing to perform trim, reverse and selectevery operations.
+Several operators are also defined for the VideoNode class: addition appends clips and multiplication repeats them.
+Note that slicing and indexing always return a new VideoNode object and not a VideoFrame.

+   .. py:attribute:: sample_type

+      If the format is integer or floating point based.

+   .. py:attribute:: bits_per_sample

+      How many bits are used to store one sample in one plane.

+   .. py:attribute:: bytes_per_sample

+      The actual storage is padded up to 2^n bytes for efficiency.

+   .. py:attribute:: channel_layout

+      A mask of used channels.

+   .. py:attribute:: num_channels

+      The number of channels the format has.

+   .. py:attribute:: sample_rate

+      Playback sample rate.

+   .. py:method:: get_frame(n)

+      Returns an AudioFrame from position *n*.

+   .. py:method:: get_frame_async(n)

+      Returns a concurrent.futures.Future-object which result will be an AudioFrame instance or sets the exception thrown when rendering the frame.

+      *The future will always be in the running or completed state*

+   .. py:method:: get_frame_async_raw(n, cb: callable)

+      First form of this method.
+It will call the callback from another thread as soon as the frame is rendered.

+      The `result`-value passed to the callback will either be a AudioFrame-instance on success or a Error-instance on failure.

+      *This method is intended for glue code.
+For normal use, use get_frame_async instead.*

+      :param n: The frame number
+      :param cb: A callback in the form `cb(node, n, result)`

+   .. py:method:: get_frame_async_raw(n, cb: Future[, wrapper: callable = None])
+      :noindex:

+      Second form of this method.
+It will take a Future-like object (including asyncio.Future or similar) and set its result or exception according to the result of the function.

+      The optional `wrapper`-parameter is intended for calls like asyncio.EventLoop.call_soon_threadsafe in which all calls to its future-object must be wrapped.

+      *This method is intended for glue code.
+For normal use, use get_frame_async instead.*

+      :param n: The frame number
+      :param cb: The future-object whose result will be set.
+      :param wrapper: A wrapper-callback which is responsible for moving the result across thread boundaries.
+If not given, the result of the future will be set in a random thread.

+   .. py:method:: set_output(index = 0)

+      Set the clip to be accessible for output.

+   .. py:method:: frames([prefetch=None, backlog=None])

+      Returns a generator iterator of all VideoFrames in the clip.
+It will render multiple frames concurrently.

+      The *prefetch* argument defines how many frames are rendered concurrently.
+Is only there for debugging purposes and should never need to be changed.
+      The *backlog* argument defines how many unconsumed frames (including those that did not finish rendering yet) vapoursynth buffers at most before it stops rendering additional frames.
+This argument is there to limit the memory this function uses storing frames.

+.. py:class:: AudioFrame

+      This class represents an audio frame and all metadata attached to it.

+   .. py:attribute:: sample_type

+      If the format is integer or floating point based.

+   .. py:attribute:: bits_per_sample

+      How many bits are used to store one sample in one plane.

+   .. py:attribute:: bytes_per_sample

+      The actual storage is padded up to 2^n bytes for efficiency.

+   .. py:attribute:: channel_layout

+      A mask of used channels.

+   .. py:attribute:: num_channels

+      The number of channels the format has.

+   .. py:attribute:: readonly

+      If *readonly* is True, the frame data and properties cannot be modified.

+   .. py:attribute:: props

+      This attribute holds all the frame's properties as a dict.
+Note that frame properties are fairly non-sensical as a concept for audio due to an arbitrary number of samples being lumped together.

+   .. py:method:: copy()

+      Returns a writable copy of the frame.

+   .. py:method:: get_read_ptr(plane)

+      Returns a pointer to the raw frame data.
+The data may not be modified.

+   .. py:method:: get_write_ptr(plane)

+      Returns a pointer to the raw frame data.
+It may be modified using ctypes or some other similar python package.

+   .. py:method:: get_stride(plane)

+      Returns the stride between lines in a *plane*.

 .. py:class:: Plugin